ZupIT/beagle-docs/content/en/resources/dsl-operations/overview.md

 ---
 title: Overview
 weight: 1
-type: overview
+description: >-
-description: 'In this section, you will find the information about Operations using Beagle's DSL.'
+    In this section, you will find the information about Operations using Beagle's DSL.
 ---

 ---